-This year we will be working with Tsvia and Local Partners in two schools in Yangon, towards providing the opportunity of an adapted version of the Distance Learning model to 3 local teachers.
+This year we will be working with Tsvia and Local Partners in three schools in Yangon, towards providing the opportunity of an adapted version of the Distance Learning model to 3 local teachers.
 Based on our experiences and the success of the project last year, we were satisfied that the Distance Learning Programme model of Introductory Training would be viable in Myanmar.
 Therefore, a Distance Learning Programme tailored to the Myanmar context is currently being developed with the help of Tsvia.
 You can keep up to date with Tsvia's contining work by clicking here.

 Some of our planned projects for this year have been interrupted due to the current global pandemic.
 You can browse in our News section for more recent information about our activities.
 Or, if you have a specific question related to our work in Myanmar, please contact us.